ChalmersPhotonicsLab/QAMpy/README.md

 If you use QAMpy in your work please cite us as `Jochen Schröder and Mikael Mazur, "QAMPy a DSP chain for optical communications, DOI: 10.5281/zenodo.1195720"`.

+## Acknowledgements
+The GPU graphics card used for part of this work was donated by NVIDIA Corporation